mercure-imaging/mercure/README.md

 If these conditions are true, series in the `success` and `discard` folders are deleted.

 ## Webgui
-The mercure webgui module provides a user-friendly web interface for configuring, controlling, and monitoring the server.
+The webgui module provides a user-friendly web interface for configuring, controlling, and monitoring the server.

 ## Bookkeeper
 The bookkeeper module acts as central monitoring instance for all mercure services.
 The individual modules communicate with the bookkeeper via a TCP/IP connection.
 The submitted information is stored in a Postgres database.